-Getting married is one of the wonderful thing in life, unfortunately it is also one of the most stressful experience a couple have to handle in their life, they both become project managers & not everyone is cut off for this job.
+Getting married is one of the wonderful things in life.
+Unfortunately, it is also one of the most stressful experience a couple has to handle in their life.
+They both become project managers and not everyone is cut off for this job.

-What if there was a solution that would not only help the groom get organized but also improve the workflow of professional wedding planners, a product they could use everyday.
-At CakeMail I learned a lot about building white label apps & the idea of creating a product that could appeal to both consumer & professional was instinctive, generating revenues from both sides is a fun idea (not that it is always a good idea).
+What if there was a solution that would not only help the groom get organized but also improve the workflow of professional wedding planners; a product they could use everyday.
+At CakeMail, I learned a lot about building white label apps, and the idea of creating a product that could appeal to both consumer and professional alike was instinctive; generating revenues from both sides is a fun idea (not that it is always a good idea).

-I started to build a small set of features that could put WeddingDeck on the map, products in this space were pretty basic in 2012 & it seems there was no modern apps of this kind.
+I started to build a small set of features that could put WeddingDeck on the map.
+Products in this market were pretty basic in 2012 and it seemed that there were no modern apps of this kind.

-My priority was not only the make all the wedding tasks handling easier but also to upgrade the wedding experience as a whole.
-That meant that instead of sending invites by mail you could send e-vites, gettings real time list of people that have accepted your invitation & also making the reminder process much easier.
+My priority was not only the make handling all the wedding tasks easier but also to improve the wedding experience as a whole.
+That meant that instead of sending invites by mail, you could send e-vites and get a real time list of people that have accepted your invitation which makes the reminder process much easier.

-Each account had also included their own wedding website with integrated maps for directions for both the wedding & the reception, a printable interactive seating plan & everything to make listing simpler.
-A user system made it possible to invite your friends to work with you on your wedding within the app.
+Each account also included their own wedding website with integrated maps for both the wedding and reception, a printable interactive seating plan and everything else to make listing simpler.
+A user system made it possible to invite your friends to help you with your wedding within the app.

-On the pro wedding planner side, each wedding planner had an unlimited number of weddings with the same features as a normal user.
-The planner could very simply upload a logo the would replace WeddingDeck logo, it was now their application without any mention of weddingdeck at all, giving them an edge when conpetitionning for a contract.
+On the pro version, each wedding planner had an unlimited number of weddings with the same features as a normal user.
+The planner could very simply upload a logo the would replace the WeddingDeck logo as it was now their application without any mention of Weddingdeck at all, giving them an edge when competing for a contract.

-The pro version had also a more advanced user management layer making it possible to manager all of their accounts.
+The pro version also had a more advanced user management layering system, making it possible to manage all of their accounts.